ColinDownie/website/README.md

-# ROSS CREATIVE
-### The Central Pivot of the Ross Multiverse
-*Architecture • Digital Alchemy • Vision*

----

-## ⭐ The Ross Creative Canon

-Ross Creative is the origin point —
-the place where architecture meets imagination,
-where digital alchemy becomes a practice,
-and where every department of the Ross Multiverse finds its purpose.

-This is the parent entity.
-The myth.
-The message.
-The spark.

----

 ## ⭐ The Ross Multiverse — Departmental Structure

 Ross Creative is supported by six departments, each a facet of the same creative force: